1970 - Easy Action

 Aug 10th 1970 Terrace Ballroom, Salt Lake City, Utah, (w/ Amboy Dukes and Brownsville Station) - Alice Cooper didn't play after Alice was taken ill. - Salt Lake City Tribune 14th August 1970.
 They were replaced by 'Holden Caulfield' with the other bands moving up the bill.
 [Salt Lake Tribune 14th August] On November 25th Alice Cooper played Salt Lake City again and adverts for THAT show mention free admission for ticket holders of a previous Alice Cooper show, so this could be the show it refers to.

 Aug 12th 1970 Pennington County Fairgrounds, Rapid City, SD, Central States Pop Festival (w/ Frantic, Crow, Amboy Dukes, Alice Cooper ("a freaky, five-piece, mind blowing act"), Cradle) [ Billings Gazette August 9th 1970 ] - The Rapid City Journal July 21st 1970 also mentions the show, however a later review states that Alice Cooper were did NOT play.
 A telegram was read out stating Alice has been hospitalised.

-Aug 14th 1970 Eastown Theater, Detroit, MI (w/ Johnny Winter, Tin House) - according to the Johnny Winter timeline he was playing at the Shrine in Rochester,NY but eye witness confirms the Detroit show happened and it's listed in the Detroit Free Press August 14th and 'Fifth Estate' August 6th.
+Aug 14th 1970 Eastown Theater, Detroit, MI (w/ Johnny Winter, Tin House) - according to the Johnny Winter timeline he was playing at the Shrine in Rochester,NY but eye witness confirms the Detroit show happened and it's listed in the Detroit Free Press August 14th, Windsor Star on 15th, and 'Fifth Estate' August 6th.